NeuroTechX/bci-workshop/INSTRUCTIONS.md

 **A.5.** Download the code for the workshop

 ### A.1 Installing Python required packages
-If you will use Matlab, and it's already installed skip to next step: **A.2**
+If you will use MATLAB, and it's already installed skip to next step: **A.2**

 Python is a high-level scripting language that has been widely adopted in a plethora of applications.
 It is open, free, simple to read, and has an extensive standard library.
 Many packages can also be downloaded online to complement its features.

-Two packages are especially useful when dealing with scientific computing (as for BCIs): [NumPy](http://www.numpy.org/) and [matplotlib](http://matplotlib.org/). **NumPy** allows easy manipulation of arrays and matrices (very similar to [Matlab](http://mathesaurus.sourceforge.net/matlab-numpy.html)), which is necessary when dealing with data such as neurophysiological signals. **Matplotlib** is similar to Matlab's plotting functionalities, and can be used to visualize the signals and features we are working with.
+Two packages are especially useful when dealing with scientific computing (as for BCIs): [NumPy](http://www.numpy.org/) and [matplotlib](http://matplotlib.org/). **NumPy** allows easy manipulation of arrays and matrices (very similar to [MATLAB](http://mathesaurus.sourceforge.net/matlab-numpy.html)), which is necessary when dealing with data such as neurophysiological signals. **Matplotlib** is similar to MATLAB's plotting functionalities, and can be used to visualize the signals and features we are working with.

 Other packages we will use in this workshop are: